 Carrie Mae Weems, Untitled from the Kitchen Table Series,1990, three gelatin silver prints, 27 1/4 in. x 27 1/4 in.
 Collection of the Akron Art Museum, Knight Purchase Fund for Photographic Media.

 Joseph Vitone, Marc and Salvatore Vitone, father and son at Howard Street, Akron, Ohio, 1999, gelatin silver print, 17 3/8 x 21 7/8 in.
 Collection of the Akron Art Museum.
 Museum Acquisition Fund.

-Mary Ellen Mark, Tiny at thirty on the beach with her 5 children, Seattle, 1999 (printed 2004), selenium toned gelatin silver print, 10 5/16 x 10 1/8 in.
-Collection of the Akron Art Museum.
-Knight Purchase Fund for Photographic Media.
+Mary Ellen Mark, Tiny and Keanna Rose in bed, Seattle, 1990 (printed 2004), selenium toned gelatin silver print, 8 11/16 x 12 15/16 in.
+Collection of the Akron Art Museum, Knight Purchase Fund for Photographic Media

 Family is a fundamental social construct in every culture.
 Most basically, its definition references parents, their children and others related by blood or by law.
 As well, partners, close friends, neighbors, church members, mentors, colleagues and others special to us may assume the role of family in instilling values, offering protection and establishing and maintaining cherished traditions.

 While families afford a source of stability, births and marriages, dissolutions of relationships, aging and death recurrently alter their structures and dynamics.
 Many of these events are accompanied by formal rites of passage.
 Other, more subtle changes in family relationships occur from day to day, and may only be fully understood over the course of time.